Pre-flight safety demonstration: Video briefings

-Late 1990s and early 2000s
+Late 1990s to present

 By this point, airlines had found a refined format for their safety videos.
 Most videos, though produced differently, kept the same basic script with the same points.
 For instance, the Delta Air Lines safety video from 2000 and 2001 quoted one of their early '90s videos almost verbatim for most of the runtime.

-Electronic device policies were also updated to include that cellular phones and other radio-based electronics are not permitted to be used at any time while other devices may be used in-flight but must be shut off for take-off and landing.
+Electronic device policies were also updated to include that cellular phones and other radio-based electronics are not permitted to be used at any time while other devices may be used in-flight but must be shut off for takeoff and landing.
+Briefings were changed in 2013 after the FAA allowed the usage of small portable electronic devices, as long as they aren't connected to cellular networks, throughout the duration of a flight and only larger ones have to be stowed during takeoff and landing.

 Effectiveness

+Humor or deviation from standardization in safety briefings has drawn critique some aviation experts.
 Research conducted at the University of New South Wales in Australia questions the effectiveness of these briefings in conveying key safety messages for passengers to recall and act upon in an emergency.
 In one study, a range of pre-recorded safety briefings were tested.
 One safety briefing contained humor, another was void of humor (said to reflect a standard style briefing), and another used a celebrity to sell the importance of the safety briefing and the messages contained within.
 Not long after being exposed to the briefing, individuals recalled approximately 50% of the key safety messages from the briefing featuring the celebrity, 45% from the briefing containing humor, and 32% from the briefing void of both a celebrity and humor.
 Two hours post exposure to the pre-flight safety briefings, recall decreased on average by 4% from the original levels across all conditions.